lucaswerkmeister/itsbinotstraight/README.md

 Copy the resulting image (`itsbinotstraight/`) on some server into `/var/lib/portables/`, attach it e. g. with `portablectl attach -p trusted itsbinotstraight` and enable it with `systemctl enable --now itsbinotstraight.timer`.
-(You can also send a single tweet with `systemctl start itsbinotstraight.service` first, to see if it works.)
+(You can also send a single post with `systemctl start itsbinotstraight.service` first, to see if it works.)

 See also `DEPLOYING.md`.